Clear. Simple. Back in business.

 Turnkey Employee COVID-19 Testing Programs

-- Molecular active infection swab tests detect or confirm the presence of the virus in symptomatic or high-risk individuals.
+- Molecular active infection swab tests detect or confirm the presence of the virus with supervised or unsupervised self-collection at home, at work, or at a Quest location

-- IgG antibody blood tests detect antibodies that show if an individual may have had a prior infection.
+- IgG antibody blood tests detect antibodies that show if an individual may have had a prior or recent infection

-Additional support for continued testing is available as long as COVID-19 presents a risk to your business.
+Quest will support continued testing efforts as long as COVID-19 presents a risk to your business.

-Fill out the form below to be contacted by one of our representatives and learn how we can work together to help your business stay up and running at full capacity.
+Fill out the form below and one of our representatives will work with you to create a custom employee COVID-19 testing plan that can help your business stay up and running at full capacity.

 If you're a representative from a school or university, please click here.